Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 The lines that have stops near the Empire State Building are:

-• The BXM18: It runs through the Upper East Side, Midtown Manhattan, Flatiron District, Union Square or Lower Manhattan.
+• The BXM18: Passes through the Upper East Side, Midtown Manhattan, Flatiron District, Union Square or Lower Manhattan.

-• The M20: Runs through Battery Park, Tribeca, Hudson Square, South Village, Greenwich Village or Midtown West.
+• The M20: Passes through Battery Park, Tribeca, Hudson Square, South Village, Greenwich Village or Midtown West.

 • The QM11: Passes through Lower Manhattan.